lenilunderman/joblog-client/README.md

 ## Description of Job Logger Application

 This application is perfect to keep track of your job search.
-The user is able to create an account, view, edit, delete a job listing and more importantly, keep themselves organized to find that dream job.
+The user is able to create an account, view, edit, delete an job listing and more importantly, keep themselves organized to find that dream job.

 ## Important Links